 If you face uncontrollable, unusual, or extreme challenges and are able to provide appropriate documentation, I am happy to make reasonable accommodations for you to make up a missed quiz, lab, or homework assignment.

 Extra credit may be offered for additional learning activities related to this class.
 Unless otherwise detailed in this syllabus, the awarding of extra credit is at the discretion of the instructor and is not guaranteed.

 The course staff will try its best to grade and return assignments to you within 2 weeks of submission, along with suitable materials/feedback that enable students to understand how to improve their learning/performance.

 Course Issues and Concerns

-As part of good professional practice, students are encouraged to speak with the faculty directly to raise issues and concerns with regards to the course professionally in compliance with the student code of conduct.
-Students can also reach out to the course coordinator Dr. Tom Williams or the head of the department of Computer Science Dr. Iris Bahar the course is being offered through.
+As part of good professional practice, students are encouraged to speak with the faculty directly to raise issues and concerns with regard to the course professionally in compliance with the student code of conduct.
+Students can also reach out to the course coordinator Dr. Tom Williams or the head of the Department of Computer Science Dr. Iris Bahar the course is being offered through.
 The department head can investigate and work with the faculty member to resolve course-related concerns.
 Students’ final point of contact is the Dean of Energy and Materials Programs, Dr. John Berger, who can make any final decisions.

 Participating in this Course

 Expectations for Participation